Ford quality chief retires as CEO tries to boost reliability

 “Quality is our No. 1 priority as a company, and Jim Baumbick is the right leader to deliver world-class quality and reliability at Ford,” CEO Jim Farley said in a statement.

-Farley has complainrf about quality, warranty claims, recalls and problems with launching new vehicles since his appointment as chief executive two years ago.
+Farley has complained about quality, warranty claims, recalls and problems with launching new vehicles since his appointment as chief executive two years ago.

 At the company’s annual shareholders meeting in May, Farley said the problems are affecting Ford’s financial performance, but also causing pain for customers.